katavouta/katavouta.github.io/_pages/CV.md

 ---

-**Member of the steering committee for the endorsed UN Ocean Decade Action “Future Coastal Ocean Climates” (<a href="https://projects.noc.ac.uk/flame/">FLAME</a>)** hosted by CoastPredict
+**Member of the steering committee for the endorsed UN Ocean Decade Action “Future Coastal Ocean Climates” ()** hosted by CoastPredict

 ---